sseleman95/PochitaCoin/SECURITY.md

 # Security Policy

-If you believe you have found a security vulnerability in **QuanTrading Hub**, please report it to us asap.
+If you believe you have found a security vulnerability in **PochitaCoin**, please report it to us asap.
 The development team and community take all security issues seriously. **Please do not make public any uncovered flaws.**

 ## Supported Versions